Hydrocodone Snorting: Effects, Dangers, And Symptoms

 Hydrocodone is a highly addictive painkiller with serious side effects; there are different routes by which it is administered.
 Some people abuse oral combinations such as hydrocodone and Benadryl meant for treating cold symptoms.
 Snorting it is often preferred by many users.
-When you administer the drug this way, it is rapidly absorbed into the mucous membrane of the nostril, producing fast results.
+When one administer the drug this way, it is rapidly absorbed into the mucous membrane of the nostril, producing fast results.
 However, this has a number of health risks in addition to those caused by the drug itself.

 Snorting hydrocodone often comes to mind for people who wish to experience the high rapidly.
 People who snort it crush the tablets or cut the capsule open and pour the power on a surface, then sniff it rapidly.

-How to Crush and Snort Hydrocodone
+- How to Snort Hydrocodone?

 It comes in the form of a tablet or capsule, and snorting involves using a sharp object such as a razor or a small knife to cut the capsule open and pour the powdered drug, contained within the capsule, on a surface.
 The tablet is also crushed into fine particles using a sharp object, then sniffed by inhaling deeply.